-Here are a few simple tips and steps that can end up saving you a lot of money when it comes to running your air conditioner.
+Here are a few simple tips & tricks that can end up saving you a lot of money when it comes to running your air conditioner.

 - Try setting your thermostat between 72°F and 78°F. Each degree setting below 78°F will increase your energy consumption by approximately 8%.
 As you can see, that can add up to a lot of money over a year.